-Young people might call it sexting, and they might also use terms like sending a ‘nude’ or a ‘sexy selfie’.
+Young people might call it sexting, and they might also use terms like ‘nudes’, ‘noods’, ‘dick pics’ or ‘sexy pics’.

 What teenagers wish their parents knew about sexting

-For teenagers, sexting is often fun and consensual.
-Your child and her friends might also see sexting as part of building relationships and self-confidence, and exploring sexuality, bodies and identities.
+For teenagers, consensual sexting is often fun and sexy.
+They might also see sexting as part of building romantic relationships and self-confidence, and exploring sexuality, bodies and identities.

-Young people do worry about their images being shared with other people including friends and family members.
-Many try to reduce this risk by making images only for people they trust, and with whom they have or hope to have a romantic or intimate relationship.
-But some teenagers do send sexual images to people they’ve never met.
+Young people do worry about their images being shared with other people, including friends and family members.
+Many try to reduce this risk by choosing images that don’t expose their identities.

 Talking with teenagers about sexting: why it’s important

 Young people want to be able to talk openly and honestly with their parents about sexting.
-And talking with your child is one of the best ways to teach him about what images are inappropriate and what to do if he sees them.
-It’s also a good way to help him understand the risks of sexting.
+And talking with your child is the best way to help your child learn about:

-You might feel embarrassed talking with your child about sexting, but it can just be part of talking about sexuality.
+Talking with your child about sexting can be part of talking about sexuality.

-Here are some questions that can get a conversation going:
+Here are questions that can get a conversation going:

-- Do you know people at school who’ve sent or received a nude or a sexy selfie?
+- Do you know people at school who’ve sent or received a nude?

 - Do they do it for fun or to flirt?

-- Did they want to send the photo, or did someone persuade them to?
+- Was it their idea to send the photo, or did someone persuade them to?

 - Do you have any questions about things you’ve heard?

-If your child has questions about sexting, try to answer them as honestly and openly as you can.
-If you have concerns about the risks of sexting, you could explain your concerns and why you’d prefer your child didn’t send sexts.
+If your child has questions about sexting, try to answer them as honestly, openly and non-judgmentally as you can.
+If you have concerns about the risks of sexting, you could explain your concerns and why you’d prefer your child didn’t send nudes.

 Your child needs to know that sexting or sending nudes has risks, like the risk of images being shared without consent.
 For example, you might say, ‘Once you send a photo to someone, you lose control of it.
-It could be shared with other people and on social media.
-People you don’t know could see it’.
+Someone could see it on your friend’s phone, or it could be shared with other people or put on social media’.

 It’s also important to help your child understand the legal consequences of sexting.